guenter/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

     commands will detect it and remind you to do so if necessary.
     ```

-    <p class="message--important"><strong>Important: </strong>If you have not properly set up your cloud provider credentials, terraform will not be able to interface with the service to provision and manage your infrastructure.</p>
+    <p class="message--note"><strong>Note: </strong>If terraform is not able to connect to your provider, ensure that you are logged in and are exporting your credentials.
+See the <a href="https://www.terraform.io/docs/providers/aws/index.html">AWS Provider</a> instructions for more information.</p>

 1. After Terraform has been initialized, the next step is to run the execution planner and save the plan to a static file - in this case, `plan.out`.